zishon89us/node-cheat/awsome/README.md

 *  MongoDB is designed to support agile software engineering practices
 *  MongoDB is designed to meet the scalability and performance needs of modern apps
 *  A Relayed session offers the benefit of reduced latency.
 By having end users directly connect to each other, there are fewer network hops.
+*  AWS Lambda invokes your Lambda function via a handler object.
+A handler represents the name of your Lambda function